Advice and Tips

 In that case, you’re not alone in thinking this way.
 Many people find salary negotiation scary.
 Half of Norwegian workers accept the job before they even ask about the salary.
 This is revealed in a survey conducted by ManpowerGroup.
 This could turn out to be a misstep, as it is often precisely when you are in a strong position to negotiate salary.

 “When you’re on your way into a new job, you often get the biggest salary jump.
 Even though you have the right to an annual salary review in many jobs, it can take a long time to work the payout up to the level you want if the starting salary is low,” says Bernt Almbakk, legal advisor at Tekna.

 Need help writing a good application and CV?
 Or reviewing a job offer or contract?

 Almbakk emphasizes how common it is to negotiate salary, and how important it is that you dare to do just that.

 “If you skip negotiating your starting salary, you quickly miss out on a few extra thousand per month.
 And that over several years,” he says.

 Use the information you have available

-– You can use this to determine what you can expect to earn at your first job.
-You can also use it as a bargaining chip if you get a lower offer, says Moldrem.
+“You can use this as a guide for what you can expect to earn in your first job.
+You can also use it as a bargaining chip if you get a lower offer,” says Almbakk.